Time Restricted Feeding Improves Digestion and The Microbiome

 While having a diverse microbiome is important, it is also critical that you have plenty of good bacteria for a healthy gut flora balance.
 Research has shown that time-restricted feeding may increase healthy bacteria in your gut.

 Ramadan normally involves 12 hours of fasting during each day of time-restricted feeding, though in certain parts of the world, individuals may go up to 20 hours without eating.
 According to a scientific review, time-restricted feeding during Ramadan may improve the microbiome, increase healthy gut bacteria, decrease obesity, and improve cholesterol and triglyceride levels (8).

 In this study, Ramadan time restricted feeding increased the abundance of Akkermansia muciniphila, Faecalibacterium prausnitzii and Bacteroides fragilis which are 3 bacteria that are considered by many microbiome researchers a signature of metabolic health.
 Reduced levels of these bacteria are linked to increased inflammation and type II diabetes.
 These bacteria survive by eating the intestinal mucosa and the human body adapts by creating a stronger and more resilient intestinal lining.

 A healthy gut lining has an enormous impact on your entire health.
 A healthy gut helps your digestive, immune, brain, heart, and mental health among other areas.
 Having a weak gut lining runs the risk of leaky gut syndrome which may lead to digestive problems, inflammation, chronic pain, autoimmune conditions, and other diseases.

-Research has found that time-restricted feeding may improve the resilience of the gut lining.
+Research has found that TRF may improve the resilience of the gut lining.
 According to a laboratory model organism research on fruit flies, just one month of intermittent fasting improved the gut lining.
 The study also indicated that time-restricted feeding may result in long-term gut health benefits (9).